Mo0rBy/moorby-dotfiles/README.md

 These plugin files do not reside in a parent folder as I do not see them as fitting the current categories and they do not fit into a new category.

-- [obsidian.nvim](https://github.com/epwalsh/obsidian.nvim) - this plugin integrates Neovim with the [Obsidian](https://obsidian.md/) notetaking app, adding useful commands and utilities that assist in managing and taking notes
+- [obsidian.nvim](https://github.com/obsidian-nvim/obsidian.nvim) - this plugin integrates Neovim with the [Obsidian](https://obsidian.md/) notetaking app, adding useful commands and utilities that assist in managing and taking notes
 - [nvim-silicon](https://github.com/michaelrommel/nvim-silicon) - integrates Silicon CLI tool to take code snapshots and create an image file
 - [vim-asciidoctor](https://github.com/habamax/vim-asciidoctor) - adds better/faster asciidoc support and some helpful export commands
+- [snacks.nvim](https://github.com/folke/snacks.nvim) - a collection of small QoL plugins

 ## K9s